moonR2/FN-Tools/README.md

-# FN-Tools
+# FN-Tools 1.0
-Set of tools for Fortnite BR from Epic Games
+Set of tools for Fortnite BR from Epic Games.